 2up Offers – Frequently Asked Questions

-2up is a popular matched betting offer where the bookmaker pays out early if the team you backed to win scores 2 consecutive goals ahead of the other team.
+2-Up is a popular matched betting offer where the bookmaker pays out early if the team you backed to win scores 2 consecutive goals ahead of the other team.
+It is sometimes known as an early payout offer.

 How do I pick a team to back?

-The best thing to do is to find high profile matches and a team that has a low qualifying loss.
-You can use the OddsMonkey 2up matcher, available for all Premium members.
+The best thing to do is find high-profile matches and a team with a low qualifying loss.

 What types of odds shall I go for?

-It’s ideal not to go for anything lower than odds of 1.7 as anything lower than that isn’t great value.
+It’s ideal not to go for anything lower than odds of 1.7, as anything lower than that isn’t great value.
 You’ll need a big stake to make this worthwhile.
-The sweet spot is somewhere between 1.7-3.
+The sweet spot is somewhere between 1.7 and 3.

 Like any offer, don’t hammer it.
-The bookies that offer 2up are valuable accounts so you don’t want to lose these too quickly.
-The best time to do 2ups is generally on the weekends as this is when the highest profile matches are played.
-This will mean better options and also means you’re more likely to look like a punter.
-Make sure to not do more than 2-3 with any given bookie at once.
+The bookies that offer 2-Up are valuable accounts, so you don’t want to lose these too quickly.
+The best time to do 2-Ups is generally on the weekend, as this is when the highest-profile matches are played.
+This will mean better options, and also means you’re more likely to look like a punter.
+Make sure not to do more than 2-3 with any given bookie at once.

 What type of qualifying loss shall I go for?